-The administrative expenses of the Group for the year ended 31 March 2021 amounted to approximately HK\$21.8 million, representing a slight increase of approximately HK\$0.7 million or 3.3% as compared to that of approximately HK\$21.1 million for the year ended 31 March 2020.
+The administrative expenses of the Group for the year ended 31 March 2022 amounted to approximately HK\$25.8 million, representing an increase of approximately HK\$4.0 million or 18.3% as compared to that of approximately HK\$21.8 million for the year ended 31 March 2021.
 The administrative expenses mainly comprised of professional expenses, salaries costs and depreciation expenses.
+The increase was primarily due to the increase of salaries costs during the year ended 31 March 2022.